mitranim/afr/readme.md

 ## Changelog

+### `0.3.2`

+Improved the timing of the first response over a new HTTP connection when running via CLI in Node on Windows.

 ### `0.3.1`

 In Deno, when loading/running Afr by URL, `Broad` should now be able to serve the client script.